rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 Usage of submodules is discussed more in the [Using Git chapter](git.md#git-submodules).

-Some of the submodules are allowed to be in a "broken" state where they either don't build or their tests don't pass.
-These include [Miri] and the documentation books like [The Rust Reference].
+Some of the submodules are allowed to be in a "broken" state where they either don't build or their tests don't pass, e.g. the documentation books like [The Rust Reference].
 Maintainers of these projects will be notified when the project is in a broken state, and they should fix them as soon as possible.
 The current status is tracked on the [toolstate website].
 More information may be found on the Forge [Toolstate chapter].

 Breakage is not allowed in the beta and stable channels, and must be addressed before the PR is merged.
 They are also not allowed to be broken on master in